-Planned gifts often receive special tax benefits and include gifts through your estate, gifts of principal that pay you income for life, and gifts of retirement plan assets, real property or other complex assets.
+Planned gifts include gifts through your estate, gifts of principal that pay you income for life, and gifts of retirement plan assets, real property or other complex assets.
 Planned gifts can be tailored to meet your current and future needs and can provide you with tax savings and other benefits.

 Examples of some common planned gifts include: